USA January 23, 2017

 1. Avalon, CA

-An island town is the best kind of small town if you ask me.
+An island town is perhaps the best of the best when it comes to charming small towns in Southern California.
 Imagine sipping your morning coffee with this kind of view.
-Inspiring.
+What an inspiring experience!

 2. Solvang, CA